About the Program

 - How and when do students apply for the internship program?

 The Hagen Center starts recruiting for the summer internship at the beginning of spring semester.
-Students should complete this form to receive more information and to gain access to all Civic Internship Program opportunities listed in Handshake.
-Opportunities will be available starting February 10th through February 28th and students are encouraged to apply to their top 3-4 choices.
-On March 3rd, sites will begin to contact students, set up interviews and make a selection.
+Students should attend an Interest Meeting or contact Kristen Collier, firstname.lastname@example.org, to gain access to all Civic Internship Program opportunities listed in Handshake.
+Opportunities will be available starting mid-February and applications are due March 3rd, 2023.
+Students are encouraged to apply to at least three internships.
+About a week after the application due date, sites will begin to contact students, set up interviews and make a selection.

 - What are the requirements to apply?